 Collaborators: These are Roles that are associated with a particular Team.
 They can be renamed "mentors" or "assistants" or whatever makes sense for that particular Team.

 Learn more about all the components of Teams here.

 The Teams interface consists of the Left navigation, Action Bar, and the Chart View.

 - Left navigation is where you’ll find all of your Charts.
 Click on a Category header to see all the Charts it contains.

 - Action Bar is where you access your action commands and view selectors.

-- The Chart View button lets you choose to view the Chart lists in terms of the people’s names, their roles, or their Team names
+- Chart View selector lets you choose to view the Chart lists in terms of the people’s names, their roles, or their Team names.

 - Edit Chart allows you to make changes to the selected Chart.
 You will only see this if you have edit rights to this Chart.

 - Email Org Units will let you select from a list of your Org Units for emailing.
 It also provides access to the associated email addresses, which you can use in other applications.

 - View selector allows you to toggle between a Teams display and an Extended display.
 (The above screenshots are all of the View: Teams setting).